Thanksgiving Day without pumpkin pie isn’t anything worth celebrating in my book.

 - Pour into a clean glass jar and allow to cool.
 Store in the refrigerator.

-I did not strain either milk, but you might want to do this if you're looking for a super-creamy consistency.
-The remaining pieces of coconut and/or sugar were not large and would likely not be noticeable in pumpkin pie, but probably would in a pudding.
+- I did not strain either milk, but you might want to do this if you’re looking for a super-creamy consistency.
+The remaining pieces of coconut and/or sugar were not large and would likely not be noticeable in pumpkin pie, but probably would be in a pudding.

 Additional Recipe Notes